lamberta/devkit-doc/api/ui/widget/listview.md

 1. `items {array}` ---Array of items to exclude from this data source.
 2. Return: `{DataSource}`

-Return a copy of this datasource, but with the items in the filter array removed from it.
+Return a copy of this datasource with the items in the filter array removed from it.
+Note that the difference between `datasource.filter` and `datasource.getFilteredDataSource` is that filter removes items based on the filter once, whereas the `getFilteredDataSource` function prevents items that fail the filter function from ever being added in the future.

 ~~~
 datasource.add([item1, item2, item3, item4]);